 Rising damp can affect both internal and external walls.
 In this case, the source of the dampness comes from groundwater.
-The bricks and mortar in dry upper parts of the wall can be affected by capillary action of water from the ground, resulting in damp.
+The bricks and mortar in the normally dry upper parts of the wall can be affected by the capillary action of water from the ground, resulting in damp.
+Rising dampness will often only rise to 1.0-1.5M above ground level; however, it has been known to rise higher.
 Well maintained, well-constructed walls will have an efficient physical damp proof course (DPC) and are unlikely to possess dampness unless the damp proof course has been compromised in some way.

 Rising damp in London buildings and properties is a fairly common problem, especially in older buildings or properties with poor ventilation.
 Additionally, buildings situated close to rivers, therefore with an increased chance of flooding, are also at greater risk of rising damp rearing its head.